dalenguyen/firebase-wordpress-docs/docs/extensions/firebase-users.rst

 Import WordPress Users to Firebase
 ----------------------------------

 In order to import WordPress users to Firebase, you just need to press the button **Import WP Users to Firebase**, and the plugin will do its magic.
-If you have issue with importing more than 1000 users, please let me know.
+If you have issue with importing more than 10,000 users, please let me know.

+The Firebase UID will be randomly generated (E.g. `02ZAGAEdfcbvYsdhKNGL9vaOXvz1`)

 .. role:: red